tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 	RET
 ```

-5. On the other hand, if the exit code of `runtime·vdsoClockgettimeSym` is 1, then it jumps to the `fallback` tag where it tries to use a different method to get the system's time, that is `$SYS_clock_gettime`
+5. On the other hand, if the address of `runtime·vdsoClockgettimeSym` is zero, then it jumps to the `fallback` tag where it tries to use a different method to get the system's time, that is `$SYS_clock_gettime`
 ```assembly
 	MOVQ	runtime·vdsoClockgettimeSym(SB), AX
 	CMPQ	AX, $0